Lessify/lessify-angular/projects/core/README.md

 ## NGX-Translate Integration

-You can import an existing `TranslateLoader` implemented by Lessfy with name `LessifyNgxTranslateV1HttpLoader`.
+You can import an existing `TranslateLoader` implemented by Lessfy with name `LessifyNgxTranslateHttpLoader`.

-Here is how you would use the `LessifyNgxTranslateV1HttpLoader` to load translations from Lessify API:
+Here is how you would use the `LessifyNgxTranslateHttpLoader` to load translations from Lessify API:

 ```ts
 import {NgModule} from '@angular/core';